H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 ## Why this matters for Polymathmatic Geography

-This chapter describes how Ms. Jarvis already uses a concrete semantic memory system to support place‑based reasoning about West Virginia, connecting GBIM beliefs, a statewide spatial corpus, and an emerging local resource registry into an inspectable retrieval pipeline.
+This chapter describes how Ms. Jarvis already uses a concrete semantic memory system to support place‑based reasoning about West Virginia, connecting GBIM beliefs, a statewide spatial corpus, and a verified local resource registry into an inspectable retrieval pipeline.
 It supports:
-- **P1 – Every where is entangled** by storing texts, GIS‑derived entities, and program records in shared relational tables and vector collections that can be jointly retrieved and joined, so that legal, economic, infrastructural, and social facts about Appalachia are handled as a single interconnected memory rather than as disconnected files or ad‑hoc lookups.
+- **P1 – Every where is entangled** by storing texts, GIS‑derived entities, and programme records in shared relational tables and production vector collections such as `gbim_beliefs_v2` and `gis_wv_benefits` that can be jointly retrieved and joined, so that legal, economic, infrastructural, and social facts about Appalachia are handled as a single interconnected memory rather than as disconnected files or ad‑hoc lookups.
-- **P3 – Power has a geometry** by representing relationships among institutions, places, and access to help as explicit database records, embeddings, and retrieval paths whose behavior can be inspected, clustered, and audited, making it possible to see how different parts of the system are actually traversed when answering questions about extraction, obligation, and care.
+- **P3 – Power has a geometry** by representing relationships among institutions, places, and access to help as explicit GBIM records, GeoDB features, Chroma collections, and retrieval paths whose behaviour can be inspected, clustered, and audited, making it possible to see how different parts of the system are actually traversed when answering questions about extraction, obligation, and care.
-- **P5 – Design is a geographic act** by treating collection schemas, metadata choices, enrichment scripts, retrieval rules, and join logic as deliberate interventions into how West Virginia is represented and searched, so that design decisions about Ms. Jarvis’s memory layer are understood as decisions about how the region itself can be perceived and acted upon.
+- **P5 – Design is a geographic act** by treating collection schemas, metadata choices, enrichment scripts, retrieval rules, and join logic as deliberate interventions into how West Virginia is represented and searched, so that design decisions about Ms. Jarvis’s semantic memory layer are understood as decisions about how the region itself can be perceived and acted upon.
-- **P12 – Intelligence with a ZIP code** by binding memory collections and registries to West Virginia–specific layers and records, including GBIM‑derived geographies and a program registry keyed by county and ZIP where populated, so that queries about help, risk, or opportunity are resolved through structures that explicitly encode where people live and which institutions serve them.
+- **P12 – Intelligence with a ZIP code** by binding memory collections and registries to West Virginia–specific layers and records, including GBIM‑derived geographies and a programme registry keyed by county and ZIP where populated, so that queries about help, risk, or opportunity are resolved through structures that explicitly encode where people live and which institutions serve them.
-- **P16 – Power accountable to place** by making long‑term memory, retrieval behavior, and query‑to‑evidence links explicit and queryable, with logs and database joins that show which beliefs, features, and program rows were used in answers about particular communities, instead of hiding those choices inside opaque model weights.
+- **P16 – Power accountable to place** by making long‑term memory, retrieval behaviour, and query‑to‑evidence links explicit and queryable, with logs and database joins that show which beliefs, features, and programme rows were used in answers about particular communities, instead of hiding those choices inside opaque model weights.

-As such, this chapter belongs to the **Computational Instrument** tier: it defines the semantic memory substrate and retrieval layer on which Quantarithmia’s reasoning, GBIM’s belief structures, the verified local‑resources band, the West Virginia benefits RAG flows, and MountainShares‑oriented governance analysis currently run.
+As such, this chapter belongs to the **Computational Instrument** tier: it defines the production semantic memory substrate and retrieval layer—centred on collections such as `gbim_beliefs_v2`, the consolidated spatial index, and benefits‑focused collections—that Quantarithmia’s reasoning, GBIM’s belief structures, the verified `local_resources` band, the West Virginia benefits RAG flows, and MountainShares‑oriented governance analysis already run on in the live system.

 ## 5. ChromaDB as Semantic Memory